ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 ==================
 Design evaluation
 ==================
-You use the :py:class:`RootSystem <ansys.optislang.core.base_nodes.RootSystem>` class to create and evaluate designs.
+You use the :py:class:`RootSystem <ansys.optislang.core.nodes.RootSystem>` class to create and evaluate designs.
 To access this class from the :py:class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance, you use the :py:attr:`Project.root_system <ansys.optislang.core.project.Project.root_system>` property: